nextflow-io/nextflow/docs/operator.rst

 =============== ============================
 Field           Description
 =============== ============================
-readHeader      The sequence header (without the ``@`` prefix) readString      The raw sequence data qualityHeader   Base quality header (optional) qualityString   The quality values for the sequence
+readHeader      Sequence header (without the ``@`` prefix) readString      The raw sequence data qualityHeader   Base quality header (it may be empty) qualityString   Quality values for the sequence
 =============== ============================

 splitText
 ----------

-The ``splitText`` operator allows you to split multi-line strings or text file items emitted by a source channel in chunks containing `n` lines, which are emitted by the resulting channel.
+The ``splitText`` operator allows you to split multi-line strings or text file items, emitted by a source channel into chunks containing `n` lines, which will be emitted by the resulting channel.

 For example::